my-language-skills/all-in-one-metadata/README.md

 ## Frequently Asked Questions

-If I don't need to use all the fields of the plugin, can I leave them empty?
+1. If I don't need to use all the fields of the plugin, can I leave them empty?

-Yes, if one field is empty the SEO information about it will not be generated
+Yes, if one field is empty the SEO information about it will not be generated.

 ## Screenshots